kubernetes/enhancements/keps/sig-multicluster/5339-clusterprofile-plugin-credentials/README.md

 To address the deficiencies above, we further propose that:

-* this KEP reserves a name in the extensions, `multicluster.x-k8s.io/clusterprofiles/auth/exec/additional-args`, which holds additional CLI arguments that need to be supplied to the exec plugin when the Cluster Profile API and community-provided library are used for authentication.
+* this KEP reserves a name in the extensions, `multicluster.x-k8s.io/clusterprofiles/auth/exec/additional-args`, which holds additional CLI arguments that would be supplied to the exec plugin when the Cluster Profile API and community-provided library are used for authentication.

   If an extension under this name is present, the community-provided library will extract the data, and append the